 APU is a marketing term designated to AMD chips that have both a CPU and a GPU on a single die.
 In other words, the GPU is integrated into the CPU, which is commonly known as integrated GPU in Intel marketing lingo.

 Other than that, there’s nothing to it.
-It was formerly known as Fusion.
+However, it was formerly known as Fusion.

 Ryzen APUs landed on the market in mid-2020, based on Renoir microarchitecture.
 Examples of recent APUs include Ryzen 3 4300GE, Ryzen 3 4300G, Ryzen 5 4600GE, and Ryzen 7 4700G.